adjust/adobe_air_sdk/README.md

 Adjust.trackEvent(adjustEvent);
 ```

-**Note**: Transaction ID is the iOS term, the unique identifier for successfully finished Android In-App purchases is named **Order ID**.
+**Note**: Transaction ID is the iOS term; the unique identifier for successfully completed Android in-app purchases is named **Order ID**.

 ### <a id="iap-verification">In-App Purchase verification

-In-App purchase verification can be done with Adobe AIR purchase SDK which is currently being developed and will soon be  publicly available.
+In-app purchase verification can be done with the Adobe AIR purchase SDK, which is currently being developed and will soon be publicly available.
 For more information, please contact support@adjust.com.

 ### <a id="callback-parameters">Callback parameters

-You can also register a callback URL for that event in your [dashboard][dashboard] and we will send a GET request to that URL whenever the event gets tracked.
-In that case you can also put some key-value pairs in an object and pass it to the `trackEvent` method.
+You can also register a callback URL for that event in your [dashboard][dashboard], and we will send a GET request to that URL whenever the event gets tracked.
+In that case, you can also put some key-value pairs in an object and pass it to the `trackEvent` method.
 We will then append these named parameters to your callback URL.

 For example, suppose you have registered the URL `http://www.adjust.com/callback` for your event with event token `abc123` and execute the following lines: